-- (a) (i) Notwithstanding anything to the contrary contained in Section 2.04(a), 2.05 or 2.09(b), commencing with the first Business Day following the Amendment No. 5 Effective Date, each Revolving Borrowing shall first be advanced by the Swing Line Lender as a Swing Line Loan and each payment by the Borrower on account of Revolving Loans shall be applied first to Swing Line Loans advanced by the Swing Line Lender.
+(a) (i) Notwithstanding anything to the contrary contained in Section 2.04(a), 2.05 or 2.09(b), commencing with the first Business Day following the Amendment No. 5 Effective Date, each Revolving Borrowing shall first be advanced by the Swing Line Lender as a Swing Line Lean and each payment by the Borrower on account of Revolving Loans shall be applied first to Swing Line Loans advanced by the Swing Line Lender.
 On or before 1:00 p.m.
-(New York time) on each Settlement Date commencing with the first Settlement Date following the Amendment No. 5 Effective Date, the Administrative Agent and the Lenders shall make certain payments as follows: (A) if the aggregate amount of new Swing Line Loans made during the preceding Week (if any) exceeds the aggregate amount of repayments applied to outstanding Swing Line Loan and Revolving Loans during such preceding Week, then each Lender shall provide the Administrative Agent with funds in an amount equal to its applicable Commitment Percentage of the difference between (I) such new Swing Line Loans and (II) such repayments, which funds shall be deemed to be proceeds of Revolving Loans made by the Lenders (regardless of whether the conditions set forth in Section 5.02 have been satisfied) and (B) if the aggregate amount of repayments applied to outstanding Swing Line Loans during such Week exceeds the aggregate amount of new Swing Line Loans made during such Week, then the Administrative Agent shall provide each Lender with funds in an amount equal to its applicable Commitment Percentage of the difference between (I) such repayments and (II) such Swing Line Loans. - (ii) Each Lender shall be entitled to earn interest at the applicable interest rate on outstanding Revolving Loans which it has funded. - (iii) Promptly following each Settlement Date, the Administrative Agent shall submit to each Lender a certificate with respect to payments received and Swing Line Loans made during the Week immediately preceding such Settlement Date.
-Such certificate of the Administrative Agent shall be conclusive in the absence of manifest error.
+(New York time) on each Settlement Date commencing with the first Settlement Date following the Amendment No. 5 Effective Date, the Administrative Agent and the Lenders shall make certain payments as follows: (A) if the aggregate amount of new Swing Line Loans made during the preceding Week (if any) exceeds the aggregate amount of repayments applied to outstanding Swing Line Loan and Revolving Loans during such preceding Week, then each Lender shall provide the Administrative Agent with funds in an amount equal to its applicable Commitment Percentage of the difference between (I) such new Swing Line Loans and (II) such repayments, which funds shall be deemed to be proceeds of Revolving Loans made by the Lenders (regardless of whether the conditions set forth in Section 5.02 have been satisfied) and (B) if the aggregate amount of repayments applied to outstanding Swing Line Loans made during such Week, then the Administrative Agent shall provide each Lender with funds in an amount of new Swing Line Loans made during such Week, then the Administrative Agent shall provide each Lender with funds in an amount equal to its applicable Commitment Percentage of the difference between (I) such repayments and (II) such Week exceeds the aggregate amount of new Swing Line Loans made during such Week, then the Administrative Agent shall provide each Lender with funds in an amount equal to its applicable Commitment Percentage of the difference between (I) such repayments and (II) such Swing Line Loans.